beginning of content

 What is memory loss?

-Some memory loss can happen as a part of normal ageing.
-Memory change with healthy ageing doesn't interfere with your everyday life.
-But everyone is different and the effect of getting older on memory will be different for everyone.
+Some memory loss can also happen as a part of normal ageing.
+These small changes in memory don't interfere with your everyday life.

 What causes memory loss?